AmpersandTarski/documentation/command-line-interface/switches.md

 database name (overrules environment variable CCdbName, defaults to filename)
 ####  --diagnosis
-diagnose your Ampersand script (generates a .pdf file).
+Only used in combination with --fspec.
+Diagnose your Ampersand script (generates a .pdf file).
 ####  --export[=file] (-e)
 export as plain Ampersand script.
 ####  --fspec=FORMAT (-f)